Procter & Gamble (NYSE:PG) Issues FY 2022 Earnings Guidance

-Procter & Gamble (NYSE:PG – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $5.830-$6.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.850.
+Procter & Gamble (NYSE:PG – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $5.830-$6.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.850.
 The company issued revenue guidance of $79.16 billion-$79.92 billion, compared to the consensus revenue estimate of $79.42 billion.

-A number of brokerages recently commented on PG.
-StockNews.com raised Procter & Gamble from a hold rating to a buy rating in a research note on Thursday, April 7th.
-Truist Financial raised Procter & Gamble from a hold rating to a buy rating and lifted their price objective for the stock from $165.00 to $175.00 in a research note on Tuesday, March 22nd.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Procter & Gamble from $179.00 to $173.00 and set a buy rating for the company in a research note on Wednesday, March 16th.
-JPMorgan Chase & Co. cut Procter & Gamble from an overweight rating to a neutral rating and decreased their price objective for the stock from $181.00 to $165.00 in a research note on Wednesday, March 30th.
-Finally, Zacks Investment Research lowered Procter & Gamble from a hold rating to a sell rating and set a $163.00 target price on the stock. in a report on Tuesday, March 29th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Hold and a consensus target price of $161.60.
+Procter & Gamble (NYSE:PG – Get Rating) last released its earnings results on Wednesday, April 20th.
+The company reported $1.33 earnings per share for the quarter, topping analysts’ consensus estimates of $1.29 by $0.04.
+The company had revenue of $19.38 billion during the quarter, compared to the consensus estimate of $18.69 billion.
+Procter & Gamble had a return on equity of 32.39% and a net margin of 18.33%.
+The firm’s quarterly revenue was up 7.0% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $1.26 earnings per share.
+On average, sell-side analysts expect that Procter & Gamble will post 5.84 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
-Shareholders of record on Friday, April 22nd will be paid a dividend of $0.9133 per share.
-The ex-dividend date of this dividend is Thursday, April 21st.
-This is a boost from Procter & Gamble’s previous quarterly dividend of $0.87.
-This represents a $3.65 annualized dividend and a yield of 2.29%.
-Procter & Gamble’s dividend payout ratio is presently 61.48%.
+A number of brokerages have issued reports on PG.
+Credit Suisse Group raised their price objective on shares of Procter & Gamble from $140.00 to $150.00 and gave the company a neutral rating in a research note on Thursday, April 21st.
+Jefferies Financial Group upped their price objective on Procter & Gamble from $179.00 to $185.00 in a report on Thursday, April 21st.
+Deutsche Bank Aktiengesellschaft boosted their target price on Procter & Gamble from $173.00 to $177.00 and gave the stock a buy rating in a research report on Thursday, April 21st.
+Zacks Investment Research cut shares of Procter & Gamble from a hold rating to a sell rating and set a $163.00 price objective for the company. in a report on Tuesday, March 29th.
+Finally, JPMorgan Chase & Co. lowered shares of Procter & Gamble from an overweight rating to a neutral rating and cut their target price for the stock from $181.00 to $165.00 in a report on Wednesday, March 30th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat, Procter & Gamble has a consensus rating of Hold and a consensus price target of $164.50.

-In other news, insider Marc S. Pritchard sold 51,837 shares of the stock in a transaction on Thursday, January 20th.
-The stock was sold at an average price of $161.13, for a total value of $8,352,495.81.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Andre Schulten sold 1,335 shares of the stock in a transaction on Tuesday, March 1st.
-The shares were sold at an average price of $153.51, for a total value of $204,935.85.
+In other news, insider Deborah P. Majoras sold 1,927 shares of Procter & Gamble stock in a transaction that occurred on Tuesday, March 1st.
+The shares were sold at an average price of $153.51, for a total value of $295,813.77.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Jon R. Moeller sold 281,271 shares of the business’s stock in a transaction on Friday, January 28th.
+The stock was sold at an average price of $160.58, for a total transaction of $45,166,497.18.
 The disclosure for this sale can be found here.
-Insiders sold a total of 566,796 shares of company stock valued at $91,098,906 over the last quarter.
-0.51% of the stock is owned by corporate insiders.
+Insiders have sold a total of 523,622 shares of company stock worth $84,303,140 over the last 90 days.
+Corporate insiders own 0.51% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-OLD Mission Capital LLC bought a new position in Procter & Gamble in the 3rd quarter valued at about $349,000.
-Morgan Stanley lifted its position in shares of Procter & Gamble by 5.0% during the 2nd quarter.
-Morgan Stanley now owns 34,500,719 shares of the company’s stock worth $4,655,181,000 after buying an additional 1,632,893 shares in the last quarter.
-Keudell Morrison Wealth Management lifted its position in shares of Procter & Gamble by 2.4% during the 3rd quarter.
-Keudell Morrison Wealth Management now owns 9,450 shares of the company’s stock worth $1,321,000 after buying an additional 219 shares in the last quarter.
-Center for Financial Planning Inc. lifted its position in shares of Procter & Gamble by 4.2% during the 3rd quarter.
-Center for Financial Planning Inc. now owns 20,270 shares of the company’s stock worth $2,834,000 after buying an additional 816 shares in the last quarter.
-Finally, Heritage Wealth Advisors lifted its position in shares of Procter & Gamble by 20.9% during the 4th quarter.
-Heritage Wealth Advisors now owns 10,906 shares of the company’s stock worth $1,784,000 after buying an additional 1,883 shares in the last quarter.
-Institutional investors own 63.05% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+OLD Mission Capital LLC acquired a new position in Procter & Gamble during the third quarter worth $349,000.
+Lombard Odier Asset Management USA Corp acquired a new position in Procter & Gamble during the fourth quarter worth $281,000.
+MayTech Global Investments LLC increased its holdings in Procter & Gamble by 507.2% during the fourth quarter.
+MayTech Global Investments LLC now owns 929 shares of the company’s stock worth $152,000 after buying an additional 776 shares during the last quarter.
+Morgan Stanley boosted its position in Procter & Gamble by 5.0% during the second quarter.
+Morgan Stanley now owns 34,500,719 shares of the company’s stock worth $4,655,181,000 after purchasing an additional 1,632,893 shares during the period.
+Finally, Flagship Harbor Advisors LLC boosted its position in Procter & Gamble by 0.6% during the fourth quarter.
+Flagship Harbor Advisors LLC now owns 31,367 shares of the company’s stock worth $5,131,000 after purchasing an additional 194 shares during the period.
+Institutional investors and hedge funds own 63.05% of the company’s stock.

 - Get a free copy of the StockNews.com research report on Procter & Gamble (PG)